Conditions

 Medication

 Certain medications can be helpful when it comes to managing depression.
-The medication type you use will be prescribed based on the type of depression you are dealing with.
+The medication type you use will be prescribed based on a number of factors, including the type of depression you are dealing with.
 For example, people with major depressive disorder or postpartum depression will need different medication that people who have bipolar disorder or other disorders where depression isn’t the only symptom.

 Usually, it’s best to combine medication with psychotherapy.
 You will need to get medication prescribed by either an MD or a psychiatrist.
 The most common types of medications used to treat depression are antidepressants, which may include selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs).